 This month we look how the FinxS Team Report helped identify the reasons for poor performance and unhappy team members.
 This team faced some real challenges caused fundamentally by the downturn in demand for its products caused through aggressive competition.
 While sales are buoyant, it is easy to overlook weaknesses but when sales become difficult to achieve, then gaps in the system will widen.

 We provide some information about invalid reports.
-Extended DISC and FinxS have a built-in validity check and will not produce reports that are unreliable.
+The FinxS Online Platform has an built-in validity check and will not produce reports that are unreliable.
 In addition to this feature, the consistency of answering is measured and it is possible to identify reports that might be suspect.Download Case Study

 How behavioural reports helped solve communication issues in a legal firm